CBA Awards Points adds 10 new airline transfer partners - but watch the exchange rates.

 Good news arrived for Commonwealth Bank this week for their credit rewards program, Commbank Awards.
 The program is welcoming a series of new airline loyalty partners which has never been accessible from the Australia market.

-You can now redeem your Commbank Awards Points to fly with nine new airline partners, including JAL and United Airways.
+You can now redeem your Commbank Awards Points to fly with TEN new airline partners, including JAL and United Airways.

 Plus - IHG Rewards, the loyalty program of InterContinental Hotels Group, is also available as the bank's first hotel transfer partner.